tpimentelms/tpimentelms.github.io/_publications/2024-06-01-schafer2024effect.md

 ---
-title: "On the Effect of (Near) Subword Duplication in Language Modelling"
+title: "On the Effect of (Near) Duplicate Subwords in Language Modelling"
 collection: publications
 authors: "Anton Schäfer, Thomas Hofmann, Imanol Schlag, <b>Tiago Pimentel</b>"
 permalink: /publication/2024-06-01-schafer2024effect
 date: 2024-06-01
 venue: 'Findings of the Association for Computational Linguistics: ACL 2024'
 paperurl: 'https://aclanthology.org/2024.findings-acl.571/'
 citation: 'Anton Schäfer, Thomas Hofmann, Imanol Schlag, Tiago Pimentel.
 2024.
-On the Effect of (Near) Subword Duplication in Language Modelling.
+On the Effect of (Near) Duplicate Subwords in Language Modelling.
 In Findings of the Association for Computational Linguistics: ACL 2024'
 ---

 <a href='https://aclanthology.org/2024.findings-acl.571/'>Find paper here</a>